Geology of the Australian Capital Territory: Ordovician

 A plate with a continent fragment on board bumped into the east coast of what is now Australia, forming the Delamerian Orogeny.
 The remains of the mountains of this orogeny can be found near Broken Hill and in eastern South Australia, western Victoria, and western Tasmania.
 This happened between 520 and 480 million years ago up to the Cambrian period.
 No associated ocean floor has been preserved by obduction in the ACT.

-During the Palaeozoic era at least a few thousand kilometres of ocean floor were subducted, taking of the order of a hundred million years.
+During the Palaeozoic era at least a few thousand kilometres of the ocean floor were subducted, taking of the order of a hundred million years.
 Sediments were deposited in the ocean floor in the form of fans formed by turbidity currents off the side of a continental slope.
 The flow was in the northerly direction, indicating that the continental slope was to the south.
 These deposits occurred during the Ordovician period.
 The ocean floor was distant from the continental source of the sediment.
 Towards the end of this period there were isolated parts where no turbidity currents reached and only fine clay and animal organic and silica debris were deposited into oxygen-depleted deep water.
 This ocean basin has been called the Monaro Basin.
 To the north west was a volcanic chain of islands, the Macquarie arc, with an associated submarine trench.

 The subducting Pacific plate was old, cold and dense, easily sinking into the mantle at a steep angle.
 The hinge zone of the plate also migrated oceanwards over time.
 So the trench retreated oceanwards, and the old trench and ocean floor become part of the continental plate.
 Volcanoes formed inwards from the trench.
 The part of the oceanic plate attached to the continent was compressed, the suboceanic crust was severely shortened and thickened as well, giving rise to a duplex structure.
 This happened at the end of the Ordovician period and in the Early Silurian.
 The sediments were heavily folded and overthrusted resulting in severe crustal shortening.
 In the Canberra area the sediments were raised above sea level and eroded.
 The land to the west (around Wagga Wagga) was raised higher.

 An unconformity resulted between the Pittman Formation and the State Circle Shale and Black Mountain Sandstone deposited on top.